 In the blender, measure out eggs, milk, melted butter, vanilla extract, flour, sugar and salt.
 Blend until well combined and smooth.

 Preheat the crepe pan.

 On the stovetop over medium-low heat, let it warm up.
-Add a pat of butter to ensure crepes won’t stick.
+Add a pat of butter or oil to ensure crepes won’t stick to the pan.

 As bubbles form on the top of the crepe, use a rubber spatula to loosen the crepe from the pan.